senseexcel/senseexcel/README.md

 #### 6.5.1 "Default Bookmark"

 Sense Excel brings all requested data into Excel on the client machine.
-Setting a Default Bookmark can be beneficial when connecting to large source data sets and to reduce minimize processing and network traffic, especially during initial development efforts.
+Setting a Default Bookmark can be beneficial when connecting to large source data sets and to minimize processing and network traffic.

 You can set a default Bookmark by checking the "App Default" box shown below.
 Once a default Bookmark is defined, all Sense Excel users will have the default Bookmark and associated filter selections automatically applied upon app opening.